ibm-cloud-docs/bare-metal/bare-metal-reserved.md

 * Your contract term bare metal server configuration can't be changed after your order is complete.
 * Your contract term can't be canceled.
-* Available on only Intel® dual processors from Skylake to the most recent and and AMD EPYC™ offerings.
+* Available on only Intel® dual processors from Skylake to the most recent and AMD EPYC™ offerings.
 * Not available for enterprise-bundled solutions.

 ## Ordering a contract term bare metal server